 Using wireless smart sensors and networks is mainstream now, positively affecting the market.
 The growing IP address space and improved security solutions thanks to IPv6 also support the growth of IoT for the consumer electronics market.

 China, India, and the US are the top three countries in terms of Internet users.
-In February 2022, China had reached over one billion users.
+In June 2023, the number of users in China was 1.079 billion.
 Additionally, the number of IoT devices is anticipated to triple from 9.7 billion in 2020 to around 29 million by 2030, where China will rip off the chunk of 5 billion consumer devices.

 Other reasons include quick urbanization, changes in the way of living, bigger demand for data centers due to massive cloud platform adoption, and a sharp rise in investments.